bitshares/bitshares.github.io-old/_technologies/en/collateralized-bond-market.md

 ---
 permalink: /technology/collateralized-bond-market/
 title: Collateralized Bond Market
-subtitle: Integrated peer-to-peer lending.
+subtitle: Integrated peer-to-peer lending
 image: ../images/frontpage/icon-bonds.svg
-priority: 7
+priority: 3
 summary: >
     The BitShares bond market is an investment marketplace accessible to anyone with an internet connection.
 In the bond market, you can earn interest with any asset, or take a short position using any other asset as collateral.